lawrennd/old_talks/_mlai/week10.md

 }

 \notes{
-\subsection{Movie Body Count Data}
+\subsection{Olivetti Glasses Data}

-Let's recreate the movie body count example we used with naive Bayes.
+Let's classify images with logistic regression.
+We'll look at a data set of individuals with glasses.
 We can load in the data from `pods` as follows.

 \setupcode{import pods}
 \code{# Change this example for 2016#data = pods.datasets.movie_body_count_r_classify()